 Forests are ‘Nature’s Health Service’

-Our partners at the Forestry Commission see the benefits too.
-The research arm of the Forestry Commission, Forest Research, has been examining the link between the restorative health benefits of nature for over a decade and describes woodlands as ‘Nature’s Health Service’, encouraging health professionals and providers to look to natural environments for their patients.
+Our partners at Forestry England see the benefits too.
+The research arm of Forestry England, Forest Research, has been examining the link between the restorative health benefits of nature for over a decade and describes woodlands as ‘Nature’s Health Service’, encouraging health professionals and providers to look to natural environments for their patients.

-The Forestry Commission has pioneered many initiatives to promote nature connections, including natural play, the Active Forests Programme and projects that focus on people’s mental health and wellbeing.
+Forestry England has pioneered many initiatives to promote nature connections, including natural play, the Active Forests Programme and projects that focus on people’s mental health and wellbeing.

-At Forest Holidays, we are part owned by the Forestry Commission and our cabin bookings provide much-needed income to support these initiatives and to invest in the management and long-term conservation of the forests.
+At Forest Holidays, we are part owned by Forestry England and our cabin bookings provide much-needed income to support these initiatives and to invest in the management and long-term conservation of the forests.

-The good news is, there is a Forestry Commission woodland near you wherever you are, so don’t wait for the doctor’s orders, go and make the connection!
+The good news is, there is a Forestry England woodland near you wherever you are, so don’t wait for the doctor’s orders, go and make the connection!

 Getting children out to play

 At Forest Holidays, we encourage children to engage, explore and immerse themselves in nature.
 As well as our Forest Ranger Adventures for guests, many of our Forest Rangers work with local schools on projects.
 Gerry O’Brien, Forest Ranger at Forest of Dean, runs Forest Schools for local children and has seen first-hand the difference this immersion makes.

 “Time spent outside enhances a child socially, psychologically, academically and physically and also helps to develop a resilience that will stand to them throughout life.
 More so, though, it is normal and natural to be outside…time in the great outdoors will nurture a connection to with nature that is an intrinsic part of our being.”